 Bob began in the entertainment/event business in 1977.
-He founded, owned, and operated the renowned San Francisco comedy club The Other Cafe, which helped begin the careers of comedians Robin Williams, Whoopi Goldberg, Dana Carvey, Ellen DeGeneres, Paula Poundstone, Bob Goldthwait, Rob Schneider, and many others.
+He founded, owned, and operated the renowned San Francisco comedy club THE OTHER CAFE, which helped start the careers of comedians Robin Williams, Dana Carvey, Ellen DeGeneres, Paula Poundstone, Bob Goldthwait, Rob Schneider, Bobby Slayton, and many others.

 In 1981, as personal manager for Dana Carvey, he helped land and negotiate a development contract for Dana with NBC, the springboard for his role on “Saturday Night Live.”

-In 1983-84, Ayres executive-produced eight episodes of a critically acclaimed cable TV series, “The Other Cafe’s Comedy Showcase” starring Dana Carvey, Kevin Nealon, Ellen DeGeneres, Carol Leifer, Kevin Pollak, Geoff Bolt and Will Durst, which won gold, silver, and bronze medals at the International Film and Television Festival of New York.
+In 1983-84, Ayres executive-produced eight episodes of a critically acclaimed cable TV series, “The Other Cafe’s Comedy Showcase,” starring Dana Carvey, Kevin Nealon, Ellen DeGeneres, Carol Leifer, Kevin Pollak, and others, which won gold, silver, and bronze medals at the International Film and Television Festival of New York.

-In 1987, Ayres executive-produced a television pilot called “Two Guys with Amusing Shorts,” which introduced short films by a variety of comedians and directors, including Oscar winner Bill Couturie.
+In 1987, Ayres executive-produced a television pilot called “Two Guys with Amusing Shorts,” introducing short films by various comedians and directors, including Oscar winner Bill Couturie.

 From 1993-1997, Ayres launched “Last Saturdays,” an innovative technology-industry salon that initially gathered at his home in SF on the Last Saturday of every month.
 This salon led to the birth of the Next 20 Years lecture series (TNTY).

 In May 1996, Ayres launched the “Next 20 Years” lecture series in San Francisco.
-Over the course of the next 10 years, the traveling lecture and technology showcase series traveled to 10 US cities and London and featured more than 450 companies.
+Over the next five years, the traveling lecture and technology showcase series traveled to 10 US cities and London, featuring more than 450 companies.

-Throughout his professional career and still to this day Ayres continues to produce industry and comedy events, most often as benefit fund raisers for worthy charitable organizations.
-Bob enjoys consulting on event marketing, conference programming, and sponsorship development for nonprofits and startups.
+Throughout his professional career, Ayres has continued to produce industry and comedy events, often as benefit fundraisers for worthy charitable organizations.
+Bob continues to consult on event marketing, conferences, and development issues for nonprofits and startups.

-Bob now resides tucked among the hills in the infamous west Marin town of Fairfax, with his trusted dog Willy where he conducts talent management for a few clients while plotting his next live events and Salons.
+Bob now resides tucked among the trees and hillside in the infamous west Marin town of Fairfax, California, with his trusted dog Koufax, where they secretly plot the next event.